DERaC-IO/DeracioTSS/README.md

   /    /   /___) /   ) /   ) /   ' /   /   ) /         \        \
 _/____/___(___ _/_____(___(_(___ _/___(___/_/______(____/___(____/___

-Tornado Startup Script v1.0.0
+Tornado Startup Script v1.1.0
 Copyright (c) 2023 DERaC, LLC.
 MIT License

-?
-Starting a new project?
+Server is active at http://localhost:8000
 ```

 You will see the startup logo of the program if successfully installed.
 Please answer questions to generate the following files.
 By default, folders and files are generated as shown below.